The role of TransitTech in creating equitable access for the disability community• 4 min read

 However, the last five years has seen a rapid development of new and innovative technology that rethinks the current approaches to transit design and ensures that people with disabilities have the tools they need to live independently, provide for their financial needs, and enjoy equal opportunity.
 TransitTech can be leveraged to build smart, unified transportation systems capable of providing truly equitable service across an entire population.
 Best of all, this can be done cost-effectively for cities, taxpayers, and riders alike.

 An integrated & accessible experience.

-The exciting news is that recent advances in TransitTech have generated new and innovative ways to design and operate systems that can deliver a high quality experience for riders with accessibility needs at a cost effective price to the agency.
-Cities with existing an on-demand microtransit network — or those considering investing in an on-demand network — can customize their microtransit service to more readily serve the needs of their entire community.
+The exciting news is that recent advances in TransitTech have generated new and innovative ways to design and operate systems that can deliver a high-quality experience for riders with accessibility needs at a cost-effective price to the agency.
+Cities with an existing on-demand microtransit network — or those considering investing in an on-demand network — can customize their microtransit service to more readily serve the needs of their entire community.